Chiron-o1: Igniting Multimodal Large Language Models towards Generalizable Medical Reasoning via Mentor-Intern Collaborative Search: Experiments and Results

 \paragraph{Benchmarks} To evaluate our model, we utilize two types of medical benchmarks: VQA benchmarks and reasoning benchmarks.
 (1) The former focuses on testing the model’s foundational capabilities, such as visual understanding.
 We utilized the VQA-RAD \cite{lau2018dataset}, SLAKE \cite{liu2021slake}, PathVQA \cite{he2020pathvqa}, PMC-VQA \cite{zhang2023pmc}, and the Health \& Medicine track subset of the MMMU dataset \cite{yue2024mmmu}.
 (2) The latter is designed to evaluate the model’s reasoning capabilities when addressing complex problems.
 This benchmark includes MedXpertQA\_MM (multimodal subset) \cite{zuo2025medxpertqa} and the MMRP test set.
 MedXpertQA\_MM is divided into two subsets emphasizing reasoning and understanding, respectively.
 The MMRP test set encompasses two pre-divided subsets of pure text and multimodal reasoning data.

-\paragraph{Implementation Details} In our experiments, the MICS strategy employs three mentor models: ChatGPT-4o \cite{hurst2024gpt}, Gemini 2.5 Pro Preview \cite{team2024gemini}, and Qwen2.5-VL-72B-Instruct \cite{bai2025qwen2}.
-After careful selection, we designate three open-source models as intern models, each with two distinct temperature (0.3 and 1.2): Qwen2-VL-7B \cite{wang2024qwen2}, Qwen2.5-VL-7B \cite{bai2025qwen2}, and InternVL3-8B \cite{chen2024internvl}.
-We utilize DeepSeek-V3 \cite{liu2024deepseek} as the "judge" to evaluate the alignment between the answers generated by intern models and the ground truth.
-To balance search accuracy and efficiency, the maximum search depth is set to 4.
-During the training phase, we adopt InternVL3-8B as the base model for Chiron-o1, employing LoRA for fine-tuning \cite{hu2022lora}, with AdamW as the optimizer, a learning rate of 4e-5 following a cosine decay schedule, a batch size of 16, and bfloat16 mixed precision.
-The training data comprise the MMRP dataset and commonly-used VQA datasets, with details provided in the Appendix \ref{Training Sets}.
+\paragraph{Implementation Details} In our experiments, the MICS strategy employs three mentor models: ChatGPT-4o~\cite{hurst2024gpt}, Gemini~2.5~Pro Preview~\cite{team2024gemini}, and Qwen2.5-VL-72B-Instruct~\cite{bai2025qwen2}.
+To validate the searched reasoning paths, we designate three open-source models as intern models, each queried under two temperatures (0.3 and 1.2): Qwen2-VL-7B~\cite{wang2024qwen2}, Qwen2.5-VL-7B~\cite{bai2025qwen2}, and InternVL3-8B~\cite{chen2024internvl}.
+We employ DeepSeek-V3~\cite{liu2024deepseek} as the ``judge'' to compare intern answers against the ground truth.
+To balance search efficiency and reliability, the maximum search depth is set to 4.

+For model training, we adopt InternVL3-8B as the base model and apply LoRA fine-tuning~\cite{hu2022lora} with AdamW as the optimizer, a learning rate of 4e-5 with cosine decay, a batch size of 16, and bfloat16 mixed precision.
+Training is conducted on eight NVIDIA A100 GPUs with DeepSpeed ZeRO-1 \cite{rasley2020deepspeed}.
+The three curriculum stages require approximately 12~hours, 12~hours, and 48~hours, respectively, totaling 72~GPU-hours.
+The training corpus consists of the MMRP dataset and several commonly used medical VQA datasets, with detailed composition provided in Appendix~\ref{Training Sets}.